You’re probably worrying too much and about the wrong things.

 There are two types of privacy: the privacy expected of the services we use, and the privacy we choose.
-Software and online services have the ability to collect massive amounts of data from their users, but it’s the behavior of crowds, not individuals, they look at.
-Your own choices have a greater impact on your personal privacy, now and in the future.
+Software and online services have the ability to collect massive amounts of data from their users, but they look at the behavior of crowds, not individuals.
+Your own choices have more impact on your personal privacy, now and in the future.

 Two kinds of privacy

-“Privacy” is a really big term, so I want to define two types of privacy:
+“Privacy” is a really big term, so I want to define two types.